top of page

 • Halocline layers: a shimmering layer where freshwater and saltwater meet

-• Fossils: as the cenotes used to be underwater, you can find fossilised shells and sea creatures in the limestone
+• Fossils: as the cenotes used to be underwater, you can find fossilized shells and sea creatures in the limestone

 The best thing about diving in the cenotes is that you can witness all of this with ease due to the OUTSTANDING VISIBILITY.